 Students may access their bill through the Online Student Services portal.
-Financial aid will actually credit the student's account once the student: 1) financial aid file is complete, 2) is enrolled at least half time, AND 3) has followed exactly the instructions from the Terms and Conditions document for satisfying the semester bill.
+Financial aid will actually credit the student's account once the student: (1) has a complete financial aid file; (2) is enrolled at least half time; AND (3) has followed exactly the instructions from the Terms and Conditions document for satisfying the semester bill.

 The total loan amount you accept on your award notification will be divided equally among the semesters in which you have been awarded (i.e., Fall and Spring).
 Loans for one semester will be disbursed in one payment within the semester awarded, less Department of Education (DoE) processing fees.
 If you wish to accept only a portion of your loan for a different semester of enrollment than those reflected on your award notification (i.e. Summer), please check reject "REJ" and/or adjust "ADJ" and indicate the amount you wish to borrow on your award letter.
-You must sign and return the form to the Office of Financial Aid prior to August 1st.
-If you wish to adjust or decline your award after submitting your award notification, please complete and submit the Loan Adjust Request Form to the Financial Aid Office.
+You must sign and return the form to the OFA prior to August 10th.
+If you wish to adjust or decline your award after submitting your award notification, please complete and submit the Loan Adjust Request Form to the OFA.
 Your loan will be disbursed to your student account after the end of the drop/add period each semester.
 Any funds remaining after your Law School balance is paid in full will be refunded to you.